A conversation with Kotaro Ikura

 [Nishimura] It's very interesting that it was written in this place.

-[Ikura] Yes, that's right.
-The Yagyu school valued the sword that saves people's lives, not the sword that kills.
+[Ikura] That's right.
+The Yagyu Shinkage-ryu school placed importance on the sword that saves people's lives, not the sword that kills.
 It aimed to win without fighting, in other words, to calm people's minds and avoid conflict.
-It placed emphasis on peaceful resolution, instructing those who bore arms to always keep their swords on their right side and not to draw them easily.
+It placed emphasis on peaceful resolution, for example by instructing those who bore arms to always keep their swords on their right side and not to draw them easily.
 It made a great contribution to maintaining peace under the Tokugawa Shogunate.

 [Nishimura] On the way here by bus, I saw the word "ninja."
 What is the relationship between Yagyu and ninja?

-[Ikura] When it comes to ninjas, Iga and Koga are famous, but Yagyu is a family of swordsmen.
+[Ikura] When it comes to ninjas, Iga and Koga are famous, but Yagyu is a swordsman.
 Swordsmanship and ninjutsu are different things.

 [Nishimura] I see.
 You were born and raised in a place with such a history, and you went to Osaka University of Arts.
 Your father is a ceramic artist, so did you learn anything from him before you enrolled?